-When Miss Ophelia propounded the question to Topsy, it was answered correctly: "Nobody made me.
-I just growed."
+When Miss Ophelia propounded the question to Topsy, it was answered correctly: "Nobody never made me.
+I 'spect I growed."

-On the hypothesis that there is a personal God, who in spite of his personality-which means his limitation-still fills all space; and on the still farther hypothesis that he made man and all the other creatures, I think it must be admitted that, for an individual of his power and unerring judgment, he made a very poor job of it; so poor that it is no wonder he got tired of the work of his hands and gave us over to his coadjutor, the devil, to hide it out of his sight.
+On the hypothesis that there is a personal God, who, in spite of His personality-which means His limitation-still fills all space; and on the still farther hypothesis that He made man and all the other creatures, I think it must be admitted that, for an individual of His power and boasted judgment, He made a very poor job of it; so poor that it is no wonder He got tired of the work of His hands, and gave us over to His coadjutor, the devil, to hide it out of His sight.

-Compare this theory with the theory that the race is a growth, and that it takes no step forward in the scale of being except by recognition of more truth, or the gain of more intelligence; and compare it as it now stands with what it was at the time of the cave-dwellers, and see if it, as its own creator, has not the right to be proud of its work.
+Compare this theory with the theory that the race is a growth, and that it takes no step forward in the scale of being except by recognition of more truth, or the gain of more intelligence; and compare it as it now stands with what it was at the time of the cave dwellers, and see if it, as its own creator, has not the right to be proud of its work.

 On the first hypothesis the work was finished at one blow-as it were-and it was a wretched piece of work.
-On the second hypothesis we see the never-ceasing effort of intellect to climb higher in the intellectual scale; and as a result, an unfinished, but a constantly progressing race; a race that we admire and respect because we know that it is where it is by its own effort; by its own unceasing struggle with ignorance; by the daily heroism of its past as it journeyed through untrodden wildernesses of thought without a solitary guiding light except that which its slowly growing experience yielded it.
+On the second hypothesis we see the never-ceasing effort of intellect to climb higher in the intellectual scale; and as a result, an unfinished, but a constantly progressing race; a race that we admire and respect because we know that it is where it is by its own effort; by its own unceasing struggle with ignorance; by the daily heroism of its past as it journeyed through untrodden wildernesses of thought, without a solitary guiding light except that which its slowly growing and hardly gained experience yielded it.

-Take this glorious race just as it stands today, still fettered and still clinging to its chains, but still advancing slowly along the road that promises relief from them, and compare it with the cut and dried and finished race that God made, and note the difference in your feelings for the two.
+Take this glorious race just as it stands to-day, still fettered and still clinging to its chains, but still advancing slowly along the road that promises relief from them, and compare it with the cut-and-dried and finished race that God made, and note the difference in your feelings for the two.

 In God's race there is no hope.
 It was completed at its birth and has done nothing but degenerate ever since.
-God made it dependent on himself; and it now finds itself in the dilemma of an abandoned job; God having in a measure washed his hands of it, and left it to the tender mercies of its arch-enemy, whom God also made, apparently for no other purpose than that of a scape-goat for his own mistakes.
+God made it dependent on Himself; and it now finds itself in the dilemma of an abandoned job; God having in a measure washed His hands of it and left it to the tender mercies of its arch-enemy, whom God also made, apparently for no other purpose than that of a scapegoat for His own mistakes.